The system provides three dimensions to view the domain data:

 The number of boxplots do not overlap configuration in anomaly detection profile is also a key factor to consider.
 For example, if you set 2 in this option, the system triggers model update when 2 new boxplots don't overlap with the sample boxplots.

-There is a configuration button which, when clicked, will open a drop-down menu with the following options.
+There is a configuration button which, when clicked, will open a drop-down menu with three options, as illustrated below.

 |Discard||Discards this parameter and does not re-build it.
 This will disable the learning for this parameter and bypass anomaly detection all together for this parameter.|